 Carolyn Huggins says: "Primary Lessons by Sarah Bracey White was of particular interest to me, as I truly wanted to know her story.
 When Sarah was growing up in Sumter, South Carolina, I was a white girl growing up in Sumter, S.C.
 I knew things were different between the races, but I truly did not know of their hardships.
 I was raised to treat all others as I would want to be treated, so in reading this book, I was faced with the realization that that was not the case with all white people. (all white Southerners were not bigots).
 I love Sarah's style of writing, and applaud her for becoming who she is today, in spite of the adversity she faced early on.
 I look forward to her 'book 2' as I did not want to put down Primary Lessons until I finished it."

-Primary Lesson's first official review in a major magazine has been published!
-Read it at http://southernlitreview.com/reviews/primary-lessons-by-sarah-white.htm
+Primary Lesson's first official review in a major magazine: http://southernlitreview.com/reviews/primary-lessons-by-sarah-white.htm